Jacob Frey: Later policing policies

 In November 2020, Frey announced that the MPD had been banned from using no-knock warrants.
 In the wake of the killing of Amir Locke in early 2022, Frey admitted that no such ban had actually been implemented.
 He was further criticized for walking out of a press conference on the subject.

 In August 2022, it was announced that the MPD, while under Frey's control, had "decided to use drones".
 The purchase of drones and drone use policy continued despite criticism at the city council committee meeting where it was discussed.

 In July 2023, Frey signed an executive order instructing the MPD to make enforcement of laws concerning entheogenic plants, such as psychoactive mushrooms, the "lowest law enforcement priority".
 Frey has also consistently supported cannabis legalization.

+Public safety training center ("Cop City")

+In March 2026, the Minneapolis City Council delayed the Frey administration's plan to build a $48 million public safety training center on a 4.7-acre property in Windom.
+The project had been in the works for more than five years and had remained a top priority for a city council vote.
+Backed by Frey, Police Commander Kris Brown, and Public Safety Commissioner Todd Barnette, the project would provide space for training and wellness services for police, firefighters, 911 dispatchers, violence prevention workers, emergency management, Neighborhood Safety, and others.
+If approved, the city would begin construction on the facility in late 2027 or early 2028, and it would open in late 2029 or early 2030.

+Police currently train at a former elementary school in north Minneapolis, the Hamilton Special Operations Center, which has incurred costs over $20 million since 2006.
+The police department's Health and Wellness Unit also operates out of the building and was overcrowded in the wake of the Annunciation Catholic Church shooting and Operation Metro Surge.

+Opponents, including some city council members, argue that the center is akin to Atlanta's Cop City and/or that the money should be otherwise used.
+Supporters on the council point to the project's small size.

 Sanctuary city status

 In January 2025, after the University of Minnesota said it would comply with Immigration and Customs Enforcement (ICE), Frey told the media that the City of Minneapolis would not aid in identifying undocumented immigrants and that the MPD would not aid ICE.
 In March 2025, Frey said that Minneapolis would remain a sanctuary city for undocumented immigrants.

 On June 4, 2025, the Minneapolis Police Department performed crowd control during a Homeland Security operation in South Minneapolis with uniformed ICE agents present.
 An independent report by the Minneapolis City Auditor found that the Minneapolis Police Department did not violate the city's separation ordinance, which bans police from directly participating in immigration enforcement.